SudhaGithub21/Django----Backend----Library/README.md

 8. Finally, run the server:
    # python manage.py runserver
 9. Pass the URLs to create, read, update, and delete the data.

-   This workflow has been very helpful for me in building and managing the project.
+This workflow has been very helpful for me in creating, building, and managing the project.
+I am thankful for the guidance and support that have helped me complete the project successfully.